istio/istio.io/content/en/docs/examples/multimesh/multimesh-bookinfo/index.md

 ## Summary

-In this blog post I showed how you can connect two independent Istio service mesh instances, each one residing in a separate Kubernetes cluster.
+In this example you leaned to connect two independent Istio service mesh instances, each one residing in a separate Kubernetes cluster.
 The connected meshes have non-uniform naming: their services reside in different namespaces and might have different names.
 The sidecars in different meshes do not trust each other.
-The services are not exposed until the owners of a cluster decide to explicitly expose them.
+The services are not exposed until the owners of a mesh decide to explicitly expose them.
-The owners of a cluster have control over which cluster can access their specific services.
+The owners of a mesh have control over which remote mesh can access their specific services.

-Once the two meshes are _paired_, and exposure and consumption of services is configured, you can perform cross-cluster routing and load balancing between local and remote versions of the same service.
+Once you _federate_ the two meshes, and configure exposure and consumption of services, you can perform cross-mesh routing and load balancing between local and remote versions of the same service.

 Since configuration of exposure and consumption of services is rather complex and contains a lot of boilerplate YAMLs, some of the process could clearly benefit from automation.
-The term "Mesh Federation", and possible support for it, is currently being discussed by the Istio community.
-Hopefully automation for a pattern, or patterns, similar to the one I showed here will be provided by Istio in the not too distant future.
+Hopefully, the community will implement automation for multi-mesh in the not too distant future.

-I will be happy to hear your opinion about this pattern at [discuss.istio.io](https://discuss.istio.io).
+We will be happy to hear your opinion about multi-mesh at [discuss.istio.io](https://discuss.istio.io).